danielabar/meblog/src/markdown/dockerize-rails-app-for-dev-debug-and-testing.md

   node_modules:
 ```

-Create a new file in project root named `delayed_job.sql`, this simply queries the `delayed_job` table.
-When run via a `mysql` client (shown in next paragraph), it will return an error when table does not exist, and `0` (i.e. success) when table is available:
+Create a new file in project root named `delayed_job.sql`, this simply queries the `delayed_job` table:

 ```sql
 select * from delayed_jobs;